-Feature Detail References When the Visual Execution Analyzer cannot match a function call to an operation within the model, it still creates the Sequence but also creates a reference for any Class that it cannot locate.
-It does this for all languages.
-Fragments Fragments displayed in the Sequence diagram represent loops or iterations of a section(s) of code.
-The Visual Execution Analyzer attempts to match function scope with method calls to as accurately as possible represent the execution visually.
-States If a StateMachine has been used during the recording process, any transitions in State are presented after the method call

-that caused the transition to occur.

-States are calculated on the return of

-every method to its caller.
+en the Visual Execution Analyzer cannot match a function call to an operation in the model, it still creates the Sequence but also creates a reference for any set that it cannot locate.
+Des this for all languages. gments displayed in the Sequence diagram represent loops or iterations of a ion(s) of code.
+Visual Execution Analyzer attempts to match function scope with method calls s accurately as possible represent the execution visually.
+StateMachine has been used during the recording process, any transitions in e are presented after the method call that caused the transition to occur. es are calculated on the return of every method to its caller.